 Panelboard

-The panelboard industry champions the use of end-of-life wood, as well as prime cuts, and is stepping up capacity to meet growing demands from construction through to furniture manufacture.
-The industry is a key timber consumer, focusing production on fiber and particle board and plywood.
-Veneers and veneered boards also take a share, using high quality trees to ‘face’ standard lumber.
+The panelboard industry champions the use of end-of-life wood, as well as prime cuts, and is stepping up capacity to meet growing demand for engineered wood products from construction through to furniture manufacture.
+The panelboard industry is a key timber consumer, focusing production on fiber and particle board and plywood.
+Veneers and veneered boards also take a share, using high-quality trees to ‘face’ standard lumber.

 The engineered board industry relies heavily on robust wood-residue processing equipment including screening systems, chippers, and milling and grinding machinery.
-From our butt-flare reducers, which remove debris and deliver uniformity to logs, through to Bruks hammer mills, Rotom hammer hogs, and knife-ring flakers, all our equipment is designed to maximize yields and ensure the peak operational performance of any board manufacturing plant.
+From our butt-flare reducers, which remove debris and deliver uniformity to logs, through to Bruks and WSM hammer mills and grinders, Bruks Rotom hammer hogs, and knife-ring flakers, all our equipment is designed to maximize yields and ensure the peak operational performance of any board manufacturing plant.

 A cut above the rest